 The brilliance of performance arts is that the actor does not tell you what to think.
+He does not tell you what to think.
 He does what he does, you think what you think.
 When I was capturing that image, I thought of “life as a journey” to be the obvious message as the crux of the performance was getting from one path of the canal to the other.
 The place is a slum and people live in harsh conditions—they don’t have toilets and defecate in the canal.
-Thus, in my estimation, “life as a journey” was a hopeful message for one in such conditions.
+Thus, in my estimation, “life as a journey" was a hopeful message for one in such conditions.
 But as I looked at them, I wondered what message they took from the performance—perhaps it was just all fun; another group of visitors who think they understand and have the solutions?
 What do they think about when they smile at you and take the clothes you offer them and embrace you?

 Other pictures show streets and scenes of mainland Lagos—the haggling, the hassle, the hope, the hubris—and others show the innovativeness of young people when they are equipped and allowed to thrive.

 At the March 2018 Yaba College of Technology Fashion Week, I was especially captivated by the fashion student who made a dress with a baby carrier.
 It was one picture that I took in awe and not simply for fun or duty.

 There is also the bougie extreme of Lagos typified in this photo essay by the luxury of a mixology competition in one of the most prestigious hotels in Lagos.
 We don’t even produce any of the alcohols and now we have experts who create their own unique cocktails and compete among themselves.